123jimin/node-bff/README.md

 node-bff
 ========

-BrainFuckFramework - BA ("BF Assembly") to BrainFuck compiler, interpreter, and debugger
+*node-bff* (BrainFuckFramework) is a collection of tools related to BrainFuck coding.